johnhaviland/mining_repos/README.md

 To run:

 * Download notebook file/take code from within the notebook.
-The other files are unnecessary as they will be created when the code is run.
+You don't need to download the other files as they will be created when the code is run.

 * Ensure all the necessary Python libraries are installed into your current Python kernel by running the following command into your terminal: